jezzsantos/automate/docs/authoring.md

 To delete an existing collection on any element/collection in the pattern: `automate edit delete-collection "<NAME>" --aschildof "{<ANEXPRESSION>}"`

-- The `--aschildof "{<ANEXPRESSION>}"` is only optional if you are deleting the collection from the root element. <ANEXPRESSION>` is an [Expression](reference.md#pattern-expressions) to an existing element/collection in the pattern.
+- The `--aschildof "{<ANEXPRESSION>}"` is only optional if you are deleting the collection from the root element. <ANEXPRESSION>` is an [Expression](reference.md#pattern-expressions) of an existing element/collection in the pattern.

 ## Configuring pattern automation

 The structure of a pattern provides a convenient context for applying automation to it.

-Each element/collection can be configured with one or more automation features, that can be used to realise or manifest the pattern when applied.
+Each element/collection can be configured with one or more automation features, that can be used to realize or manifest the pattern when applied.

 There are several concepts here.
 The first is "Commands" which can enact things on the pattern, make calculations, manipulations, etc. Then there are "Launch Points" which execute the commands in response to some trigger or stimulus.
 These launch points can be manually triggered by a human user or can be triggered in response to some event on the pattern, or some environmental event.

 ### Add code templates

 !!! abstract "Concept"
-A "Code Template" is a way to capture any kind of code (or configuration viz: JSON, XML, etc) of a pattern so that when a use-case is realised, code artifacts can be injected/modified/augmented/inserted/generated into codebases in specific locations of the codebase.
+    A "Code Template" is a way to capture any kind of code (or configuration viz: JSON, XML, etc) of a pattern so that when a use-case is realized, code artifacts can be injected/modified/augmented/inserted/generated into codebases in specific locations of the codebase.
 Once a piece of code has been captured by the pattern, it can be templatized by the author and marked up so that variance in a specific use-case can parameterize the actual code injected into a codebase.

 To capture a piece of code: `automate edit add-codetemplate "<FILEPATH>" --aschildof {<ANEXPRESSION>}"`

 - The `FILEPATH` is a relative path to an existing code file locally.

-- The `--aschildof "{<ANEXPRESSION>}"` is only optional if you are adding the code template to the root element. `<ANEXPRESSION>` is an [Expression](reference.md#pattern-expressions) to an existing element/collection in the pattern.
+- The `--aschildof "{<ANEXPRESSION>}"` is only optional if you are adding the code template to the root element. `<ANEXPRESSION>` is an [Expression](reference.md#pattern-expressions) of an existing element/collection in the pattern.

 - The `--name` is an optional friendly name of the code template, which will be used to reference the code template when it is connected to automation later.
 If no name is specified, an automatic name is assigned to this code template.

 ### Editing code templates

 !!! abstract "Concept"
     Once a code template has been added to a pattern it will then need to be annotated with [Templating Expressions](reference.md#templating-expressions).
 The code template exists inside the pattern (file structure), but the editing of it will need to be done in an external editor program (i.e. notepad.exe).

 To edit the contents of an existing code template: `automate edit codetemplate "<TEMPLATENAME>" --with "<APPLICATIONNAME>" --aschildof {<ANEXPRESSION>}"`